xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 `start-delay` has been reported to interfere with autostart: one user found a VM that would not start at boot until the parameter was cleared ([forum thread](https://xcp-ng.org/forum/topic/12388)).
 A delayed start does hold up the VMs queued behind it, so it explains a VM coming up late.
-A VM that stays down for good is a different matter, and that part is unexplained.
+It does not explain one that stays down, and that part is unexplained: in the measurement above, the delayed VM was the first to start.
 If a VM does not appear after a host reboot, it is worth checking its `start-delay` value and waiting to see whether it is simply queued behind another VM's delay.
 :::